MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

    >[!Warning]
    >If you skip this SQLite database backup step, your database data will be lost.

 3. Uninstall the old version.
-The uninstall process stashes away a copy of your configuration files for a seamlessly upgrade to Machine Learning Server 9.3.
+The uninstall process stashes away a copy of your configuration files for a seamlessly upgrade to Machine Learning Server 9.3 and later.
     + For Machine Learning Server 9.2.1, read these instructions: [Windows](../install/machine-learning-server-windows-uninstall.md) | [Linux](../install/machine-learning-server-linux-uninstall.md).
     + For Microsoft R Server 9.x, read this [Uninstall Microsoft R Server to upgrade to a newer version](../install/r-server-install-uninstall-upgrade.md).